Distal radius fracture refers to can be either extra-articular or intraarticular fractures of distal end of the radius.

 Early range of motion of the joint, and avoidance of constrictive dressings or casts are major advantages of the internal fixation but the technique is considered difficult and a number of soft tissue complications have been noted with the use of plate fixation.

-When applied on dorsal aspect, the fixation provides buttress against collapse and has the advantages of avoiding neurovascular injury [NV bundle is on palmar side].
+When applied on dorsal aspect, the fixation provides a buttress against collapse and has the advantages of avoiding neurovascular injury [NV bundle is on palmar side].

 However, extensor tendon ruptures due to prominent hardware and palmar displacement of the distal fragment has been noted.